 Three filters provide multiple levels of cleansing, including sediment and carbon block filters, an RO membrane, and an activated carbon block filter, which uses activated carbon granules made from natural coconut shells to improve water taste.
 A helpful indicator light will change colors when it is time to replace the filters.
 Use the included manual or online tutorial to help with installation.
 One thing to note is the system needs to be flushed out for 30 minutes before use.

-- 3-stage carbon filtration system with RO membrane
+- 3-stage carbon filtration process with RO membrane

 - Water pump reduces water waste and increased water pressure